NuLink-network/docs/product/worker_update.md

 The NuLink worker node need to be updated when a new version is released.
 The update procedure could be different for the docker environment and local environment.

+**Make sure putting a small amount of BNB(test) to the worker account for sending one confirmation transaction.**

 ## Update in docker environment